vapor-community/awesome-vapor/README.md

 A curated list of:

-- modern libraries that easily integrate with Vapor and follow Vapor's philosophy of providing simple, clean yet powerful APIs
+- modern libraries that easily integrate with Vapor and follow Vapor's philosophy of providing simple, clean yet powerful APIs,
-- well-written tutorials, books, videos and education materials
+- well-written tutorials, books, videos and education materials,
-- tools
+- tools to make your development proces simpler and more enjoyable
 - and more!

 Contributions are welcome in the form of pull requests.

 ## How to use

-Simply press <kbd>command</kbd> + <kbd>F</kbd> to search for a keyword.
+Simply press <kbd>Command</kbd> + <kbd>F</kbd> to search for a keyword.

 ## Libraries